hawkkiller/flutter_rte/docs/specification/features.md

 block widgets.
 It should support selection of multiple blocks, as well as multiple inline widgets.

+### Popover

+It should be possible to show a popover when a user selects text or block widgets.

 ## Command System

 Every action in the RTE should be represented as a command.
 This allows developers to create custom commands and